kelseyhightower/kubernetes-the-hard-way/docs/08-bootstrapping-kubernetes-controllers.md

 In this chapter, you will bootstrap the Kubernetes control plane across three virtual machines and configure it for high availability.
 You will also create an load balancer that exposes the Kubernetes API Servers to remote clients.
 The following components will be installed on each node: Kubernetes API Server, Scheduler, and Controller Manager.

+## Provision the Kubernetes Control Plane

-## Download and Distribute the Kubernetes Controller Binaries
+### Download and Distribute the Kubernetes Controller Binaries

 In `client-1`, Download and distribute the official Kubernetes release binaries: